-- Install a cluster on VMware Cloud You can install OpenShift Container Platform on supported versions of VMware Cloud (VMC) on AWS. - Install a cluster with z/VM on IBM Z and IBM® LinuxONEYou can install OpenShift Container Platform with z/VM on IBM Z and IBM® LinuxONE on user-provisioned infrastructure. - Install a cluster with RHEL KVM on IBM Z and IBM® LinuxONEYou can install OpenShift Container Platform with RHEL KVM on IBM Z and IBM® LinuxONE on user-provisioned infrastructure. - Install an installer-provisioned cluster on bare metal You can install OpenShift Container Platform on bare metal with an installer-provisioned architecture. - Install a user-provisioned cluster on bare metallf none of the available platform and cloud provider deployment options meet your needs, you can install OpenShift Container Platform on user-provisioned, bare-metal infrastructure. - Install a cluster on Red Hat OpenStack Platform (RHOSP) You can install a cluster on RHOSP with customizations, with network customizations, or on a restricted network on installer-provisioned infrastructure.
-You can install a cluster on RHOSP with customizations or with network customizations on user- - You can install a cluster on RHOSP with customizations or with network customizations on userprovisioned infrastructure. - Install a cluster on Red Hat Virtualization (RHV) You can deploy clusters on Red Hat Virtualization (RHV) with a quick install or an install with customizations. - Install a cluster in a restricted network If your cluster that uses user-provisioned infrastructure on AWS, GCP, vSphere, IBM Z and IBM® LinuxONE with z/VM, IBM Z and IBM® LinuxONE with RHEL KVM, IBM Power, or bare metal does not have full access to the internet, then mirror the OpenShift Container Platform installation images by using one of the following methods and install a cluster in a restricted network. - Mirroring images for a disconnected installation - Mirroring images for a disconnected installation by using the oc-mirror plug-in - Install a cluster in an existing network If you use an existing Virtual Private Cloud (VPC) in AWS or GCP or an existing VNet on Azure, you can install a cluster.
-You can install a cluster in Installing a cluster on GCP into a shared VPC - Install a private cluster.
-If your cluster does not require external internet access, you can install a private cluster on AWS, Azure, GCP, or IBM Cloud VPC.
-Internet access is still required to access the cloud APIs and installation media. - Check installation logs Access installation logs to evaluate issues that occur during OpenShift Container Platform installation. - Access OpenShift Container Platform: Use credentials output at the end of the installation process to log in to the OpenShift Container Platform cluster from the command line or web console. - Install Red Hat OpenShift Data Foundation You can install Red Hat OpenShift Data Foundation as an Operator to provide highly integrated and simplified persistent storage management for containers. - Install a cluster on Nutanix You can install a cluster on your Nutanix instance that uses installer-provisioned infrastructure.
-With this type of installation, you can use the installation program to deploy a cluster on infrastructure that the installation program provisions and the cluster maintains.
+- Install a cluster in a restricted network If your cluster uses user-provisioned infrastructure on AWS, GCP, vSphere, IBM Cloud[®], IBM Z[®] and IBM[®] LinuxONE, IBM Power[®], or bare metal and the cluster does not have full access to the internet, you must mirror the OpenShift Container Platform installation images.
+To do this action, use one of the following methods, so that you can install a cluster in a restricted network. - Mirroring images for a disconnected installation - Mirroring images for a disconnected installation by using the oc-mirror plug-in - Install a cluster in an existing network If you use an existing Virtual Private Cloud (VPC) in AWS or GCP or an existing VNet on Microsoft Azure, you can install a cluster.
+Also consider Installing a cluster on GCP into a shared VPC - Install a private cluster.
+If your cluster does not require external internet access, you can install a private cluster on AWS, Azure, GCP, or IBM Cloud[®].
+Internet access is still required to access the cloud APIs and installation media. - Check installation logs Access installation logs to evaluate issues that occur during OpenShift Container Platform installation. - Access OpenShift Container Platform: Use credentials output at the end of the installation process to log in to the OpenShift Container Platform cluster from the command line or web console.

-Red Hat Enterprise Linux CoreOS (RHCOS) image layering provides a way for you to add new images on top of the base RHCOS image.
+- Install Red Hat OpenShift Data Foundation You can install Red Hat OpenShift Data Foundation as an Operator to provide highly integrated and simplified persistent storage management for containers. - Red Hat Enterprise Linux CoreOS (RHCOS) image layering As a post-installation task, you can add new images on top of the base RHCOS image.
 This layering does not modify the base RHCOS image.
-Instead, the layering creates a custom layered image that includes all RHCOS functionality and adds additional functionality to specific nodes in the cluster.
+Instead, the layering creates a custom layered image that includes all RHCOS functions and adds additional functions to specific nodes in the cluster.

-1.2.
+1.3.
 DEVELOPER ACTIVITIES

 Develop and deploy containerized applications with OpenShift Container Platform.
 OpenShift Container Platform is a platform for developing and deploying containerized applications.
-OpenShift Container Platform documentation helps you:
+Read the following OpenShift Container Platform documentation, so that you can better understand OpenShift Container Platform functions: